filmil/bazel_rules_ghdl/README.md

 In general, see [integration/](integration/) for example use.

+The module is available through my bazel registry at https://github.com/filmil/bazel-registry.

 ### `ghdl_verilog`

 Use GDHL to convert a vhdl file to verilog.
 The build process will build an